 A graduate of Howard University with a background in Communications.
 Decota was born and raised in the Bronx by way of Jamaica.
 Hailing from a single parent home and growing up in one of the most disenfranchised communities in New York City, Decota has experienced the affects of living and surviving in an under served community.
 Working with students that look like her and live in the same area she grew up in brings joy to Decota’s heart knowing she can share her experience with others.
 It is for this very reason she BUILDS.
-Combining nine years of experience in communications in the entertainment, arts, and lifestyle space and five years in community engagement, Decota is excited to be a part of the BUILD NYC team as its Community Engagement Manager.
+Combining nine years of experience in communications in the entertainment, arts, and lifestyle space and five years in community engagement.
+Decota joined the BUILD NYC team as its Community Engagement Manager, and is now the Director of Strategic Partnerships, NYC .
 In her spare time she enjoys listening to music, grounding, traveling and experiencing all the world has to offer.
 She would ultimately like to create safe spaces for students in under-resourced communities to fully exercise their potential and be given the same opportunities as their counterparts.

 Kenya is a dynamic community organizer and youth developer committed to the transformation and upliftment of youth, young adults and their families.
 She currently serves as Program Director with BUILD NYC.
 Prior to build, Kenya spent over a decade with University Settlement, a nonprofit that provides services throughout University Settlement.